 1. Time for a Victory Lap!

-* Were there any fieldtrips this fall?
+Were there any fieldtrips this fall?
 Fieldtrips expand intellectual horizons and are opportunities for socialization.
+Even virtual fieldtrips count.
+They expand horizons and provide jumping off points for further learning and family discussion.

-* Have we read and discussed Bible stories?
-They strengthening their understanding of God and can refine our character.
+Have we read and discussed Bible stories?
+They strengthening children's understanding of God and can refine children's character.

-* What great books have we read to our family?
-Great books can give "scope to the imagination," teach us about human nature, help us think and improve.
+What great books have we read to our family?
+Great books can give "scope to the imagination," teach children about human nature, help children think and improve.

-* Has there progress in learning since homeschool began this fall?
+Has there progress in learning since homeschool began at the end of summer?

 2. Get Nurtured by Nature

 There are still some warmer days left in the year.
-Take the children outside every day, to be nurtured by nature.
+Even here where we saw temperatures as low as 12 degrees this weekend, will be in the 60s by this coming weekend.
+Take the children outside every day you can, to be nurtured by nature.
 Bundle up as the weather gets cooler.
 Take long walks as part of PE.
 Kick leaves.
+Notice the change of the seasons.
+Do a campfire or fire in the fireplace and drink hot cocoa.
 Have fun.
 Study nature as part of natural science studies.
 Make collections and decorate with leaves, pinecones, and nuts, as part of art studies.
+These collections will provide subjects to study during the more bitter days of mid-winter, when it comes.

 3. Weave Memories through Family Traditions